 We might feel stressed, anxious, scared, annoyed, frustrated, irritated or angry.

-😐 And if our nervous system starts to feel overwhelmed by the threat, if “Fight or Flight” is not working to help us feel safer, the dorsal vagal nerve can become dominant, immobilising our system.
+😐 And if our nervous system starts to feel overwhelmed by the threat, if “Fight or Flight” is not working to help us feel safer, the dorsal vagal complex can become dominant, immobilising our system.

 This is “Shut Down” where movement is minimised so as to conserve energy.